bracesoftware/newasm/docs/cmd.md

 ## Available shell commands

+> [!WARNING]
+> The list of commands may not be accurate for older versions, as this snapshot of the docs corresponds strictly to the version that is currently in development.
+For version-specific docs, go to the releases page.

 | Command | Arguments | Description |
 | ---------------- | --------- | ----------- |
 | `help` | - | Displays this panel within the console. |